Lincoln Community Health Center, Inc.

 You have the right to inspect and copy the personal health information in your medical and billing records, or in any other group of records that we maintain and use to make health care decisions about you.
 This right does not include the right to inspect and copy psychotherapy notes, although we may, at your request and on payment of the applicable fee, provide you with a summary of these notes.

-To inspect and copy your personal health information, you must submit your request in writing to our privacy contact person identified on the first page of this notice.
+To inspect and copy your personal health information, you must submit your request in writing to our Health Information Management Services (HIMS) Department.
 If you request a copy of the information, we may charge a fee for the copying and mailing costs, and for any other costs associated with your request.

 We may deny your request to inspect and copy in certain very limited circumstances.
 If your request is denied, you may request that the denial be reviewed.
 We will designate a licensed health care professional to review our decision to deny your request.
 The person conducting the review will not be the same person who denied your request.
 We will comply with the outcome of this review.
 Certain denials, such as those relating to psychotherapy notes, however, will not be reviewed.